Shop by Products

 While the research continues, most experts agree that it may be a combination of factorsrather than a single causethat contributes to SIDS.
 That's why it's important to take every precaution when laying your baby down to sleep.

-There are a number of precautions you can take to make baby's sleep environment safer, including these recommendations offered by the American Academy of Pediatrics (AAP), National Institute of Child Health and Human Development, and the American SIDS Institute:
+There are a number of SIDS prevention precautions you can take to make baby's sleep environment safer, including these recommendations offered by the AAP, National Institute of Child Health and Human Development, and the American SIDS Institute:

 There is one drawback to back-sleeping: it can lead to positional plagiocephaly, or the development of a flat spot on the back of baby's head.
 To avoid this problem, experts recommend plenty of supervised tummy time, which also helps build neck and torso strength.
-They also suggest changing babies' position during waking hours, and varying the angle of baby's head while lying on his back.
+Tummy time mats are a great way for a baby to play and develop.
+Experts also suggest changing babies' position during waking hours, and varying the angle of baby's head while lying on his back.

 As heartbreaking as it is, a parent can take every possible precaution and still lose a child to SIDS.
 Sometimes it is simply unpreventable.
 It is not in any way the parent's fault.